Amino Acid Conjugation

 Bile Acid Conjugation

 Bile acids are conjugated with amino acids, glycine and taurine in the liver, catalyzed by two enzymes, bile acid CoA ligase (BAL) and bile acid CoA:amino acid N-acyltransferase (BAT).
+The bile acid pool in humans contains 2-3 times more glycine-conjugated bile acids than taurine-conjugated bile acids.
 Bile acid conjugation may also occur with sulfate, and glucuronic acid.
 Sulfation and glucuronidation increase in cholestasis and cirrhosis.
 Taurine conjugates increase in cholestasis.
 Glycine conjugates increase in intestinal malabsorption because insufficient amounts of taurine is absorbed by the intestine.
-Taurine is a conditionally essential amino acid and I find in people with mold susceptibility, and chronic issues with chemical exposure that taurine as well as glycine may need to be supplemented.
+Taurine is a conditionally essential amino acid and I find some people need taurine as well as glycine in supplemental form.
 I usually give the glycine at night as it often helps people sleep better also.
+Be careful with supplementing glycine as it can lead to excess oxalate production in people with oxalate producing issues due to dietary, genetic or other causes.
+In cases of interupted bile recycling in the enterophepatic recycling process by bile acid sequestrants it has been noted that taurine production rises rapidly, and glycine also rises while there is a lowering of cysteine and glutathione, so sometimes it might look like these amino acids could help when bile slows down, but they might not be necessary or helpful.
+In this case cysteine has been shown to be more helpful in animal research.

 Deconjugation Is Possible